 The salmon bake is located near the Exit Glacier turn off.
 They offer authentic an Alaskan experience.
 Salmon, halibut, and red snapper are a few of the fish options on the menu.
 They also offer steak and burgers if fish isn’t your thing.

 Are you Ready to Go to Seward?

-Hopefully, this helps you know all the things to do in Seward and what you want to do first!
+Hopefully, this helps you know all the things to do in Seward and what you want to do first and hopefully answered your question about whether Seward Alaska was worth visiting! !
 This area is so beautiful and I know you will love it!

 If you have any questions join my Facebook Travel Community.
 You can ask any questions you have about upcoming trips and everyone is happy to help you plan your trip.
 I also try to give exclusive travel deals that companies send me.
 It is a great group to join!